gougouasmi/BLpp/README.md

 A C++ implementation of boundary layer techniques described in chapter 6 of Anderson's Hypersonic book and references therein.

+This project is not open for contributions (issues, pull requests etc.).

 Copyright © Ayoub Gouasmi.
 All rights reserved.